 Although clinicians and patients may wish otherwise, the comorbidity of ADHD and bipolar disorder needs to be considered.

-A recent study found that children diagnosed with attention deficit/hyperactivity disorder (ADHD) had a 10-fold increase in the incidence of later development of bipolar disorder compared with matched children without ADHD.1 The comorbidity is common, has a more severe course than either diagnosis alone, and is associated with greater risk of suicide attempts.2 Clinicians will have trouble determining which diagnosis best fits the patient, and it actually could be that the patient has both.
+Recent study results revealed that children with a diagnosis of attention-deficit/hyperactivity disorder (ADHD) had a 10-fold increase in the incidence of later development of bipolar disorder (BD) compared with matched children without ADHD.1 The comorbidity is common, has a more severe course than either diagnosis alone, and is associated with greater risk of suicide attempts.2 Clinicians will have trouble determining which diagnosis best fits the patient, and it could be that the patient has both diagnoses.
 Often the patient (and/or prescriber) prefers the ADHD diagnosis and the stimulant medications used to treat it.
-They hope to avoid the diagnosis of bipolar disorder and medications used to treat it, because of the perceived stigma and complexity of treatment.
-The differential diagnosis is made by recognizing that bipolar (hypo)manias occur in discreet episodes of at least 4 to 7 days, whereas the hyperactivity and associated symptoms of ADHD are more or less constantly present as features of the individual’s temperament.
+They hope to avoid the BD diagnosis and medications used to treat it, because of the perceived stigma and complexity of treatment.
+The differential diagnosis is made by recognizing that bipolar (hypo)manias occur in discrete episodes of at least 4 to 7 days, whereas the hyperactivity and associated symptoms of ADHD are more or less constantly present as features of the individual’s temperament.

-The comorbidity of ADHD and bipolar may involve overlapping genetics.
+The comorbidity of ADHD and BD may involve overlapping genetics.
 In Sweden, 13,532 twin pairs (aged 9 to 12 years) were evaluated using parent-rated instruments for ADHD and hypomanic episodes.3 Overlapping symptoms were removed to aid in the analysis.
-The twin pairs were reassessed at age 15 and again (n= 3013) at age 18.
-They found that genetic factors associated with hypomania explained 25% to 42% of likelihood of having ADHD’s hyperactive/impulsive symptoms.
+The twin pairs were reassessed when aged 15 years and again when aged 18 years (N = 3013 pairs).
+They found that genetic factors associated with hypomania explained 25% to 42% of the likelihood of ADHD’s hyperactive/impulsive symptoms.
 There was less effect on the inattentive symptoms of ADHD.
-Monozygotic twins had a stronger association of the 2 conditions than the dizygotic twins.
+Monozygotic twins had a stronger association of the 2 conditions than dizygotic twins.
 The rest of the variance was presumed to be associated with causes of ADHD that do not contribute to causing hypomania.

-The bottom line of these data is that it is important to take the time to diagnose bipolar accurately in patients with a history of ADHD or presenting with current ADHD.
-Mood stabilizing medications such as lithium will usually be indicated for the bipolar condition.
+The bottom line of these data is that it is important to take the time to diagnose bipolar disorder accurately in patients with a history of ADHD or who are presenting with current ADHD.
+Mood-stabilizing medications such as lithium will usually be indicated for the bipolar condition.

-Stimulant treatment of ADHD when there is comorbid bipolar has been controversial.
-However, an important study was published in 2016 by Viktorin and colleagues4 that may influence practice.
-This large observational study found that if patients are treated with methylphenidate for ADHD, and their bipolar disorder is not being treated with a mood stabilizer, the likelihood of manic switch over 3 to 6 months is increased by nearly 7-fold, compared with patients with bipolar disorder not treated with methylphenidate.
-However, if patients are on a bipolar mood stabilizer, the addition of methylphenidate was associated with reduced odds of becoming manic, compared with the control patients with bipolar disorder not given a stimulant, with a hazard ratio of 0.6 (ie, a 40% reduction).
-Thus, it seemed that methylphenidate can be safe and effective for ADHD symptoms if the patient is on a mood stabilizer to manage the bipolar disorder.
-Note that amphetamine products were not evaluated in this Scandinavian study: many European countries have not approved them.
+Stimulant treatment of ADHD when there is comorbid BD has been controversial.
+However, an important 2016 study by Viktorin and colleagues4 that may influence practice.
+This large observational study found that if patients are treated with methylphenidate for ADHD and their BD is not being treated with a mood stabilizer, the likelihood of manic switch over 3 to 6 months is multiplied by nearly 7-fold, compared with patients with bipolar disorder not treated with methylphenidate.
+However, if patients are on a bipolar mood stabilizer, the addition of methylphenidate was associated with reduced odds of becoming manic, compared with the control patients with BD who were not given a stimulant, with a hazard ratio of 0.6 (ie, a 40% reduction).
+Thus, it seemed that methylphenidate can be safe and effective for ADHD symptoms if the patient is on a mood stabilizer to manage the BD.
+Note that amphetamine products were not evaluated in this Scandinavian study; many European countries have not approved these agents.

-In summary, it is critically important to carefully evaluate whether patients with ADHD also have bipolar disorder.
-If you miss the bipolar diagnosis and treat the ADHD with a stimulant, the potential for harm (induction of mania) is considerable.
+In summary, it is critically important to carefully evaluate whether patients with ADHD also have BD.
+If you miss the bipolar diagnosis and treat the ADHD with a stimulant, the potential for harm (ie, induction of mania) is considerable.
 However, if the bipolar disorder is under control with a mood stabilizer, the use of a stimulant (at least methylphenidate) need not be avoided.
 Indeed, it may be quite helpful.

 1. Meier SM, Pavlova B, Dalsgaard S, et al. Attention-deficit hyperactivity disorder and anxiety disorders as precursors of bipolar disorder onset in adulthood.
 Br J Psychiatry.
 2018;213(3):555-560.

-2. Lan WH, Bai YM, Hsu JW, et al. Comorbidity of ADHD and suicide attempts among adolescents and young adults with bipolar disorder: a nationwide longitudinal study.
+2. Lan W-H, Bai Y-M, Hsu J-W, et al. Comorbidity of ADHD and suicide attempts among adolescents and young adults with bipolar disorder: a nationwide longitudinal study.
 J Affect Disord.
-2015;176:171-5.
+2015;176:171-175.

-3. Hosang GM, Lichtenstein P, Ronald A, et al. Association of genetic and environmental risks for attention-deficit/hyperactivity disorder with hypomanic symptoms in youths.
+3. Hosang GM, Lichtenstein P, Ronald A, Lundström, Taylor MJ.
+Association of genetic and environmental risks for attention-deficit/hyperactivity disorder with hypomanic symptoms in youths.
 JAMA Psychiatry.
-2019;76(11):1150-8.
+2019;76(11):1150-1158.